SIAILYA/siailya/README.md

 There is my TOP-3 technologies (but I often try smth new 😎):

 - JS
+- Vue.js
 - Python
-- Vue.js

-What I do all the time is study.
-Because learning is light

-More about me and my projects you can find at [https://overcreated.ru](https://overcreated.ru) (sorry, only russian, I’m working on it)
+More about me and my projects you can find at [https://overcreated.ru](overcreated.ru) (only russian, I’m working on it)